systemsperspectivesoc300/Resourcebank/README.md

 **Systems Literacy Resources:**

-A guide to navigating bureaucracies https://allen-faulton.medium.com/the-fine-art-of-navigating-bureaucracy-a91236a29e58
+A guide to navigating bureaucracies https://allen-faulton.medium.com/the-fine-art-of-navigating-bureaucracy-a91236a29e58 archived: https://archive.ph/nio3P

 Resist Bot is an automated text system that will contact your elected officials for you. https://resist.bot/